Securities Litigation Partner - GuruFocus.com

 PR Newswire

-NEW YORK, Nov.
-30, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Polished.com Inc. f/k/a 1847 Goedeker Inc. ("Polished" or the "Company") (NYSEAMER: POL, GOED) and reminds investors of the December 30, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+NEW YORK, Dec.
+2, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Torrid Holdings Inc. ("Torrid" or the "Company") (NYSE: CURV) and reminds investors of the January 16, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

-If you suffered losses exceeding $100,000 investing in Polished stock or options (i) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's 2020 initial public offering (the "IPO" or "Offering"); and/or (ii) between July 27, 2020 and August 25, 2022, both dates inclusive (the "Class Period") and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
+If you suffered losses exceeding $100,000 investing in Torrid common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's July 2021 initial public offering (the "IPO") and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
-You may also click here for additional information: www.faruqilaw.com/POL.
+You may also click here for additional information: www.faruqilaw.com/CURV.

 There is no cost or obligation to you.